COVID-19 Explained: Your FAQs, Answered

 Because the virus is spread by droplets and touching surfaces that have been exposed to the virus, you should do the following to prevent getting infected:

-- Frequently wash your hands with soap and water for at least 20 seconds – normal soap and water is enough to kill the virus; you don’t need special antibacterial soaps.
+- Frequently wash your hands with soap and water – normal soap and water is enough to kill the virus, you don’t need special antibacterial soaps

-- Avoid close contact with other people if they are sick.
-They should stay at home.
+- Avoid shaking hands or hugging other people if they are sick

 Call the Mediclinic COVID-19 Hotline on 0860 24 00 24 for assistance.